Airstrike on Udbina Air Base: NATO airstrike

 The attack on Udbina airfield was originally planned for 20 November, but the operation was aborted due to poor weather conditions.

 On Monday 21 November, NATO eventually carried out what became the biggest air attack in its 45-year history.
 The operation involved 39 attack aircraft and another 16 in charge of pre-strike surveillance, resupply, early warning, command and control, post-strike surveillance and electronic countermeasures.
 According to British sources, only French Air Force and RAF Jaguar fighters actually dropped bombs on the airbase and anti-aircraft sites in the area.
 The aircraft took off from five Italian air bases, and the airstrike lasted from 13:00 to 13:45 local time.
 F-16A Fighting Falcons from the Royal Netherlands Air Force provided protection to the strike force, while reconnaissance and electronic jamming was carried out by French Mirage 2000s, United States Air Force (USAF) EF-111 Ravens, F-15E Strike Eagles, F-16s and United States Marine Corps Aviation (USMC) F/A-18 Hornets.

 The first targets to be engaged were the SA-6 battery and the anti-aircraft artillery defending the base.
 NATO fighters dropped cluster bombs on them.
 The Serb crews manning the equipment were alerted in advance, in order to avoid major casualties.
 Precision guided ordnance and gravity bombs were then used to strike the airfield.
-In a show of self-restraint, the bombers spared some 20 Serbian ground-attack aircraft parked on the runway's end.
+In a show of restraint, the bombers spared some 20 Serbian ground-attack aircraft parked on the runway's end.

 A damage assessment at dusk revealed that the airstrip had been badly hit in five places.
-The commander of the Serb airbase, Colonel Ratko Dopudja, acknowledged the loss of two military personnel (Branko Jerković and Darko Galović) and several wounded.
+The commander of the Serb airbase, Colonel Ratko Dopudja, acknowledged the loss of two military personnel and several wounded.